edsonayllon/definitions-collection/README.md

-psychographic | Mental traits and behaviors characterstic of some population or group, similar to demographics. perpetuity | The state of lasting forever. interoperability | Exchanging/making use of information, namely within software.
+psychographic | Mental traits and behaviors characterstic of some population or group, similar to demographics. perpetuity | The state of lasting forever. interoperability | Exchanging/making use of information, namely within software. anthology | A collection of writings by different authors